2022-Spring-UIUC-LING490/2022-Spring-UIUC-LING490.github.io/syllabus.md

 In the case of extraordinary unforeseeable events (as described in <a href="http://studentcode.illinois.edu/article1/part5/1-501/">§1‑501, paragraph c, bullets 1-3 of the Student Code</a>), a student may request a deadline extension by following <strong>all</strong> of the following instructions no later than <strong>48 hours prior to the homework deadline</strong>:

 <ul>
-  <li>No later than 48 hours prior to the deadline, post a private Piazza message addressed to both the instructor and the TA.</li>
+  <li>No later than 48 hours prior to the deadline, post a private Campuswire message addressed to both the instructor and the TA.</li>
   <li>The post must have the exact subject heading "Request deadline extension".</li>
   <li>The post must be tagged with the <i>deadline-extension</i> tag.</li>
   <li>In the body of the post, the student must explicitly describe the reason for the request.</li>